Jingyuanisxzs/Flow_Cluster_Tool/README.md

 1. You can see some messages in the terminal.
 2. The application will create corresponding new folders './public/flow_data_Scenario_Year_Version/' if there is no such folder.
 For example, if the omx file is 'flow_matrices_120_2017_1', the folder created should be './public/flow_data_120_2017_1'.
 3. To extract a single .omx file needs 2-3 minutes.
 If you put 10 omx files in the './public/data/' folder, then it will take about 25 minutes to extract all of them.
-4. The App won't extract .omx file every time.
+4. The App won't extract all .omx files every time.
 As long as the corresponding './public/flow_data_Scenario_Year_Version/' folder exists, the App will ignore that omx file and execute the next one.

 #### 2. Use Google Chrome or Firefox to browse "https://localhost:3000".